ccdxc/sw/nic/README.md

   - if parameters are spread across multiple lines, parameters from 2nd line onwards must be aligned with 1st parameter (not 4 space indentantion from start of the next line)
+* "if" block must have 4 space indentation and must always be inside curly braces (even if there is only one statement in the block)
+* if-else must always be cuddled (e.g., } else { in same line)
+* switch & case in switch-case statement should be aligned in same column

 ## Building and making sure HAL build is fine
 1. Under sw/, do "make pull-assets"